pgoodman/cparser/README.md

     parsing glibc/Linux kernel headers.

 This code includes a C tokenizer, parser, and almost certainly buggy declaration printer.
-The parser assumes that code being parsed is valid--or almost valid--GNU C99.
+The parser assumes that code being parsed is valid--or almost valid--pre-processed GNU C99.

 This code exists as part of a much larger project.
 In that project, this code is used